Tile roofing is popular throughout the world and is the second most-used roofing product after asphalt shingles.

 - Flat — smooth, made from a variety of materials (including concrete), laid in an overlapping manner

-- Curved — laid in an overlapping manner, curved pattern creates rain channels
+- Curved — laid in an overlapping manner, the curved pattern creates rain channels

-- Roman — convex on one end and concave on the other, creates a secure lock
+- Roman — convex on one end and concave on the other, this creates a secure lock

 - Barrel — somewhat cylindrical in shape, generally placed in convex and concave columns

 All roofing tiles interlock in order to prevent rainwater from seeping into the roof.
 Unlike rubber or wooden shingles, roofing tiles are attached to the frame of a roof using industrial nails.
 Frequently, the tiles are placed in overlapping rows that give a home or business a distinctive look.

 If you are interested in installing a tile roof, or you need tile roof repair, you’ll find the right expert for the job at Hometown Roofing Contractors.